 Students are not required to travel if they are part of this project; they still participate in our awareness building and fund raising activities.

 From October through April the traveling and non-traveling Project Nepal students raise awareness and raise funds for a physical improvement project there each year.

 While in Nepal we also do cultural tours and outdoor challenges like hiking, camping, rafting, rappelling, and canyoning.

 The IICS PTA has been very generous in supporting our outreach with matching funds of $3000 in 2011.
-Each year the Booster Club has generously donated IICS tshirts for all the Nepali students, too!
+For the first 3 years the Booster Club has generously donated IICS tshirts for all the Nepali students, too!

 In previous years we have made the following improvements for the Panchakanya school:

 We continue to help Panchakanya finish the second story of their school and provided teacher training to Panchakanya and other Jambu village schools to help them motivate students with inquiry-based teaching methods.